 This Dallas employment retaliation case is best summed up in three letters: WTF?
 Not only are the facts of the case full of WTF; but the decision of our federal District of Northern Texas keeps up with the conduct of the alleged harassers.
 The lawsuit Royal v.
 CCC&R Tres Arboles, L.L.C. is a local Dallas decision on a significant legal issue for Texas employment attorneys.
 Just read this and see how long it takes before your WTF meter reaches overload.
 If you feel you have a similar situation then you should contact a Texas employment lawyer right away.

 The facts (according to Ms. Royal)

 The facts of this story take place in just four short days.
 Ms. Royal was hired as a leasing manager by an apartment complex owned by CCC&R somewhere in Dallas.
 Over the course of four days, Ms. Royal alleges, two maintenance workers would periodically come into the office and sniff her.
 In total, the two men sniffed her twelve times each.
-In addition to the sniffs, the two men engaged in other conduct in her presence designed to either make her uncomfortable or indicate their sexual arousal towards her.
+The two men engaged in other conduct in her presence to make her uncomfortable or indicate sexual arousal.
 Ms. Royal complained to the assistant manager, who told her to let it slide.